 - Provisional licence with Road Ready “P off” course: 8 points.

 - Probationary licence: 2 points.

 Demerit points reset to zero upon upgrading from a learner licence to a provisional licence.
-However demerit points do not reset to zero upon upgrading from a provisional licence to a full licence, or a full licence to a higher class.
+However, demerit points do not reset to zero upon upgrading from a provisional licence to a full licence, or from a full licence to a higher class of licence.

 Suspension and refusal periods

 Reaching or exceeding the demerit points limit results in licence suspension or refusal.
 The Road Transport Authority (RTA) will send you a Notice of Suspension or Refusal.
 The notice will specify the date the suspension or refusal is to begin.
 The imposition of the suspension or refusal period relies on the RTA serving a Notice.

 For unrestricted licence holders, the period of suspension depends on the number of points accumulated as follows:

 - 20 or more points: 5 months.

 For both provisional categories of licence and for learner drivers, the suspension period is 3 months.

 Can I appeal against a suspension or refusal?